fbpx

 RTD Strengths:

-RtdsRTDs are commonly used in applications where repeatability and accuracy are important
+RTDsRTDs are commonly used in applications where repeatability and accuracy are important

 considerations.
 Properly constructed Pt100 RTDs have repeatable resistance versus temperature characteristics over time.
 If a process will be run at a specific temperature, the resistance of the RTD at that temperature can be determined in the laboratory and it will not vary significantly over time.
 RTDs also allow for easier interchangeability since their original variation is much lower than that of thermocouples.
 For example, a Type K thermocouple used at 200°C has a standard limit of error of ±2.2°C. A Pt100Ohm DIN, Grade B platinum RTD has interchangeability of ±1.3°C at this same temperature.
 RTDs also can be used with standard instrumentation cable for connection to display or